(Everything I Do) I Do It for You: Certifications and sales

+Release history

 Fatima Mansions version

 The Irish band Fatima Mansions released a heavily altered cover of the song as part of an NME tribute album in aid of the charity, the Spastics Society.
 The single was a double A-side with the Manic Street Preachers' version of "Suicide Is Painless".
 The single entered the UK top ten in 1992, and reached number 12 in the Republic of Ireland.
 However, the Manic Street Preachers song received most of the UK radio airplay.

 Brandy version

 American singer Brandy rerecorded "(Everything I Do) I Do It for You" for the standard version of her second studio album, Never Say Never (1998).
 Producer David Foster reworked the arrangement of the original song, with Dean Parks playing the acoustic guitar.

-In 1999, her cover version was released as the album's final single on a double A-side with "U Don't Know Me" on the Oceanic music market, where it reached the top 30 of New Zealand's RIANZ singles chart.
+In 1999, her cover version was released as the album's final single on a double A-side with "U Don't Know Me" on the Oceanic music market, where it reached the top 30 of New Zealand's RIANZ Singles Chart.
 That same year, she performed the song live at VH1 Divas Live '99 alongside Faith Hill.